MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-target-framework-and-target-platform.md

 ---
 title: MSBuild Target Framework and Target Platform
-description: Build an MSBuild project in Visual Studio to run on a target .NET Framework version, and a target platform or software architecture. ms.date: 09/14/2023 ms.topic: conceptual
+description: Build an MSBuild project to run on a target .NET Framework version, and a target platform or software architecture. ms.date: 09/14/2023 ms.topic: conceptual
 author: ghogen